The Community Infrastructure Levy (CIL) is a new levy which the Council will charge on developers or landowners when they build new developments.

 Draft Charging Schedule Consultation

-Leeds City Council consulted from 29th October to 10th December 2013 on the ‘CIL Draft Charging Schedule’.
+Leeds City Council consulted from 29th October to 10th December 2013 on the ‘CIL Draft Charging Schedule’ and on minor modifications to the Draft from 7th April to 6th May 2014.
 This provided the opportunity for residents and businesses to give feedback as to whether the CIL rates have been set at the right level.
+The examination is now underway and the hearing session was held on the 3rd June 2014.
+Please see the CIL Examination and Submissions pages for more details.

-All the CIL documents are available in documents area on the left of the page.
+Most of the CIL documents are available in documents area on the left of the page and the remainder can be found in the Core Documents list on the Submissions page.

 Reference copies were made available in all libraries and one-stop centres and the Development Enquiry Centre in the Leonardo Building (2 Rossington Street, LS2 8HD).